 At Brian Jacobs Golf, we’re committed to putting the best instructors in front of our students.
 The relationships we develop are the most important part of what we do.
 To that end, we’ve brought together instructors that are highly respected within the industry, have an intense passion about the game of golf, and the drive to help our students succeed both on and off the course.

 Over the last 20 years, Brian Jacobs has worked to empower golfers of all ages to find greater enjoyment from the game he loves so much.
 His dedication and passion for the game are infectious and have earned him Class A PGA credentials and recognition from the PGA Foundation for helping grow the game of golf.
-Brian possess an MS Ed in addition to PGA Class A credentials and is a Lead Instructor for Golf Channel Academy.
+Brian possesses an MS Ed in addition to PGA Class A credentials and is a Lead Instructor for Golf Channel Academy.
 He is a frequent Coach of the Week for Golf Channel and got his training leading golf schools for ESPN Golf Schools.
+He has also been featured on CBS Sports for his work with veterans as part of the PGA HOPE program of Western New York.

 Drawing from his unique experience as an accomplished player, caddie, PGA Professional, and golf instructor, Brian brings an invaluable “inside the ropes” perspective to his teaching.
 Whether you’re looking for swing instruction, short game help, course management skills, learning how to manage yourself within a round of golf or preparing your youth golfer to play the game at a high level, Brian has the expertise to help you succeed.

-Brian is a recipient of the Western New York PGA Section Teacher of the Year Award and Horton Smith Award in addition has been awarded Golf Digest Best Teachers in State Award for New York State.
+Brian is Golf Range Association of America Top 100 Teaching Professional, a two time recipient of the Western New York PGA Section Teacher of the Year Award, the Player Development Award, Bill Strausbaugh Award and Horton Smith Award in addition has been awarded Golf Digest Best Teachers in State Award for New York State.

 “We don’t need to work out every day or hit a thousand balls a day to improve our golf games.
 Our programs help with all aspects of the game in an efficient, orderly sequence.
 I look forward to sharing my experiences and teaching theories with all of you.”